nfergu/memalot/README.md

 rsync -avh --progress alice@remote_host:/home/alice/.memalot/reports/ /home/alice/.memalot/reports/
 ```

 There is a small chance of report ID collisions if you copy reports between machines (although this is relatively unlikely, since report IDs are 8 alphanumeric characters).
-To avoid report collisions, use a different `report_directory` on each machine you copy reports from.
+To avoid report collisions, use a different `report_directory` for each machine you copy reports from.

 ## CLI